spinks/LioninWinterBall/README.md

 npx cap open android
 ```

-To update these builds (for testing for example) you will need to again build the ionic app with `ionic build` and sync with `npx cap sync`.
+To update these builds (for testing for example) you will need to again build the ionic app with `ionic build` and sync with `npx cap sync` (or just `npx cap copy` for non-package changes).

 You may want to lock the screen orientation of your app, this is best done in the dedicated development studios, for instance the screen orientation options within Xcode when deploying.